 We've been rolling right along with home renovations!
 One area I've been neglecting in a major way is the front door.
 We replaced the old oak door with a Craigslisted glass panel door awhile back, which really brightened the space up.
 The gal we bought it from, though, unfortunately let Pinterest woo her into chalk painting it.
 Chalk paint + front door = no go UNLESS you slap on a bunch of varnish to seal it afterwards.
 She didn't.
+So I had to figure out how to paint a door.

 The bright white color, improperly finished, attracted all sorts of dust and dirt and fingerprints here on the farm.
 I quickly got annoyed with having to clean my front door every three days and decided to start from scratch.

 Time to paint it black.
 Cue the Rolling Stones!

 I've seen a lot of impressive front door makeovers, but I didn't want to change anything other than the paint during this project.
 For new homeowners especially, I think it can be overwhelming to comprehend ALL of the little details at once.
 There's something to be said for the incredible transformation that can come from simply opening up a can.
 I don't have the time or capacity to clean up the overall messiness of farm life right now.
 But I can wield a brush with the best of them!

 How to Paint a Door off the Hinges

 For interior doors, I often just use a paint pad to slap a coat on while the door's in place.
 For the gloss or semi-gloss finish of an exterior door, though, it really is best to remove it from the hinges and lay it flat on some sawhorses.
 Use a drill or screwdriver to remove all of the hardware, taking care to store the screws with the accessories that they go with.